Extraordinary (TV series)

 Extraordinary is a British superhero comedy television series created by Emma Moran.
-It was released on the Disney+ Star platform internationally, Star+ in the Latin America and Hulu in the United States, on 25 January 2023.
-The series was renewed for a second season on 23 January 2023, ahead of the series premiere.
+It premiered on the Disney+ Star platform internationally, Star+ in Latin America and Hulu in the United States, on 25 January 2023.
+It received generally positive reviews, and was renewed for a second season on 23 January 2023, ahead of the series premiere.
+Season 2 became available to stream 6 March 2024 on Hulu in the US and on Disney+ in other markets.
+The premise is that everyone in the world develops a superpower at the age of 18, and the show follows Jen, who, six years after turning 18, still hasn't discovered her superpower.
+The series was cancelled after two seasons.